Day after Buttigieg bows out, Biden says he wants mayor 'on his team'

 "I'm unaware of that.
 I've not spoken to her," Biden said.
 "In one sense, it would be sad for her to dropout, she's a real talent.
 But, it would mean a lot.
 She's a qualified, very talented person."

+Klobuchar and Mayor Pete Buttigieg both formally gave their endorsement in front of separate crowds of cheering supporters in Dallas.

-Biden had similar things to say about Mayor Pete Buttigieg, who ended his campaign Sunday night.
+Biden had similar things to say about Buttigieg, who ended his campaign Sunday night.

 SEE ALSO: Pete Buttigieg suspends campaign for Democratic presidential nomination